yanivnizan/knowledge-base/src/documents/android/profile/Profile_MainClasses.html.md

 );
 ```

-The Parameter pageName was renamed to pageId which implies that now you can pass the either the pageId or pageName to the function.
+The 3rd parameter received by the `like` function is a pageId.
+This can either be a page-id or page-name.

 <div class="info-box">Note that the user is given the reward just for clicking `like` from the application.
 The `like` function opens the page to like, but does not track if the user *actually* liked the page or not.</div>